smartadserver/smart-instream-ios-samples/ObjC/SVSBrightcoveSample/Pods/Brightcove-Player-Core/README.md

 - (void)pictureInPictureControllerWillStartPictureInPicture:(AVPictureInPictureController *)pictureInPictureController;
 - (void)pictureInPictureControllerWillStopPictureInPicture:(AVPictureInPictureController *)pictureInPictureController;
 - (void)pictureInPictureController:(AVPictureInPictureController *)pictureInPictureController failedToStartPictureInPictureWithError:(NSError *)error
+- (void)pictureInPictureController:(AVPictureInPictureController *)pictureInPictureController restoreUserInterfaceForPictureInPictureStopWithCompletionHandler:(void (^)(BOOL))completionHandler;
 ```

+See Apple's [AVPictureInPictureControllerDelegate](https://developer.apple.com/documentation/avkit/avpictureinpicturecontrollerdelegate) documentation for more information.

 To implement your own Picture-in-Picture behavior, keep the `pictureInPictureActive` property of `BCOVPlaybackController` updated with the Picture-in-Picture status.
 If you are using the `AVPictureInPictureController`, you can use the `pictureInPictureControllerDidStartPictureInPicture:` and `pictureInPictureControllerDidStopPictureInPicture:` delegate methods to update this property.

 You can read more about implmeneting Picture-in-Picture in Apple's [Adopting Picture in Picture in a Custom Player](https://developer.apple.com/documentation/avkit/adopting_picture_in_picture_in_a_custom_player) documentation.

+Using a playlist of videos with mixed formats with picture-in-picture will result in the picture-in-picture window closing between each video.

+iOS and iPadOS 14 introduced automatic Picture-in-Picture behavior which can be toggled on/off in `Settings > General > Picture in Picture`.
+In order for this feature to work as expected the player view must be equal to the width of the screen and the height must have a ratio of at least 0.57 to the width (16:9 or larger).
+If the width or height of your player view are smaller than these values Picture-in-Picture may not automatically be triggered when the application enters the background.

 **Important: The Brightcove Native Player SDK's Picture-in-Picture functionality does not support videos with ad playback.
 Trying to use a video with ads with the Picture-in-Picture functionality active will result in unexpected behavior.**

-Thumbnail Scrubbing <a name="ThumbnailScrubbing"></a>
+Thumbnail Seeking <a name="ThumbnailSeeking"></a>
 -------------
-Thumbnail scrubbing allows users to drag the playhead along the timeline and view thumbnails as a preview of the associated content.
+Thumbnail seeking allows users to drag the playhead along the timeline and view thumbnails as a preview of the associated content.
 This gives users the ability to quickly navigate a video file and find the content that they are interested in.

 This feature is also referred to by Apple as Trick Play, and is referenced in their [HLS Authoring Specification](https://developer.apple.com/documentation/http_live_streaming/hls_authoring_specification_for_apple_devices?language=objc).

 This feature is enabled by default.
-If you wish to disable thumbnail scrubbing you can do so by setting the `thumbnailScrubbingEnabled` property on your `BCOVPlaybackController` to `NO`.
+If you wish to disable thumbnail seeking you can do so by setting the `thumbnailSeekingEnabled` property on your `BCOVPlaybackController` to `NO`.

 ```
-self.playbackController.thumbnailScrubbingEnabled = NO;
+self.playbackController.thumbnailSeekingEnabled = NO;
 ```

 You can customize the layout of the thumbnail preview by making use of a delegate method with your `BCOVPUIPlayerView` or `BCOVTVPlayerView`.